Adtoniq for Google Analytics

 What are custom definitions?

 Custom definitions are dimensions and metrics specific to blocked user tracking, created and reported by Adtoniq.
 Read more about custom definitions here.

-How do I set up custom definitions on my Google Analytics account?
+How do I set up custom dimensions on my Google Analytics account?

-Follow the detailed instructions to set up custom definitions on your account here.
+Follow the detailed instructions to set up custom dimensions on your account here.

 What are custom segments, and how do I use them?

 Segments in Google Analytics allow you to isolate and examine subsets in your data.
 Adtoniq’s custom segments allow you to break down your data by blocked and unblocked users.